phpsa/laravel-api-controller/README.md

 ## Filtering

+ ### stable option that will be removed once experimental stable

 For the get command you can filter by using the following url patterns

 | Seperator | Description                                     | Example                | Result                                    |